tym-network/tymdependencyloader/README.md

         <head>[...]</head>
         <body>
             [...]

             <script>
-            // Copy the minified tym dependency loader here (function() {
+            // Copy the minified tym dependency loader here

+            // Define your dependencies and start the loader (function() {
                 // Tym loader: a smart loader to get your assets on time var scripts = {